 For different sleuths

-So I considered it.
+I took a motorcycle drive through my town’s backroads to consider it.
 As I recall it now, my initial thought-stream went something like this: There can be only one truth, but we might not know—or agree on—what it is, and even if we think we know, that one truth can change with the arrival of new information, maybe?
 I should read up on this.
 But then what does it mean to "say something true"?
 If I think something's true and I say it, but I'm wrong, would I still be saying something true?
 I should read up on this.
 I should also do my taxes and look for cheaper health insurance.
 If it seems true to me but not to you, and vice versa, and we have all of the same information, then maybe "truth" is the wrong word?
 Do I need gas?
-Did I write "brother's" with an apostrophe earlier instead of "brothers" plural?
+Did I write "brother's" with an apostrophe the other day instead of "brothers" plural?
 That dog looks funny.
 Wouldn't I be saying something less true if I said something that I didn't think was true but that was, in fact, true?
 I should read up on this.

 I read up on it.
-Most of that reading was cursory, so my homework is far from complete (I've not yet gone as deep as I'd like into the philosophical theories of truth, for example).
-But I did cobble together a few kinds of truths that seemed more clear, correct, and useful to me than some others.
+Most of that reading was cursory, so my homework is far from complete (I’m still not an expert on the philosophical theories of truth, I’m afraid).
+But I did walk away with a greater understanding of a few kinds of truths that seemed more useful to me than some others.
 Namely, objective truth (the sun exists), subjective truth (the sun is beautiful), and consensus truth (the bright thing in the sky is called the sun).

-The question, again, was "Can there be many truths?"
+The question, once again, was "Can there be many truths?"
 Here's where I landed in response.

-It's not my intention to take sides, or to name or shame any groups or individuals.
-So I'm going to try to avoid doing both.
-But I do think examples of what I mean would be helpful.
-For a few of those, see the more dogmatic debates being had around gender identity, abortion rights, and Covid everything.
+I think some examples of what I mean would be helpful.
+For just a few of those, see the more dogmatic debates being had around gender identity, abortion rights, and Covid everything.
 There are truths (and, importantly, internal disagreements) on all sides.
 But some of them (a) are subjective truths, (b) defy objective truths, (c) lack consensus, and (d) are nonetheless presented as though they are incontrovertibly true.

 That’s not to say that there aren’t sensible conversations being had on these and other divisive topics.
 There are, and I see them happening even through my weird window into the West on the internet, where so much is, seemingly by design and default these days, tribal and performative and turned up to 11.
-If these sensible online conversations are being had, then I think it's reasonable to believe that many sensible offline ones are being had, too.
-My disadvantage in making that point, of course, is that my feet are far from western soil.
-My information comes second hand.
-So I can’t really know.
-But I have my methods for knowing what I can.
-And enough of them now have led me to believe that it's "true."
-Most people have complex views and are open to reason, even though much of the stuff that rises to the top of the internet makes it look otherwise.
+If these sensible online conversations are being had, then I think it's reasonable to believe that many more sensible offline ones are being had, too.
+But since I’m no longer in the West, a belief about it is all I’m allowed to have.
+Nonetheless, it is my belief that most people have complex views and are open to reason, even though much of the stuff that rises to the top of the internet makes it look otherwise.

-In any case, I do take issue with the less sensible conversations.
+In any case, I do take issue with the less sensible, and more audible, conversations.
 The loud and domineering and intolerant ones.
 The exhausting ones that stretch their tentacles through raging tweets and bitter op-eds down to the levers and core of society.
 The ones that sound, to my ears, something like this.

 —I believe subjective truth x, despite its inconsistency with consensus truth y and objective truth z.
 Society should therefore dismiss y and z and accept x.
 Resistance will not be tolerated.

 —I don't believe subjective truth x, due to its inconsistency with consensus truth y and objective truth z.
-Society should therefore ban all things that exist in support of x (and/or mandate all things that exist in support of y and z).
+Society should therefore ban or limit all things that exist in support of x (and/or mandate or encourage all things that exist in support of y and z).
 Resistance will be met with equal and opposite resistance.

-—I reject the proposal to ban all things that exist in support of x (and/or mandate all things that exist in support of y and z).
-Society should therefore ban all things that exist in support of y and z (and/or mandate or encourage all things that exist in support of x).
-Resistance will heretofore be considered anti-x and/or be labeled misinformation and/or disinformation and/or conspiracy theory and/or violence.
+—I reject the proposal to ban or limit all things that exist in support of x (and/or mandate or encourage all things that exist in support of y and z).
+Society should therefore ban or limit all things that exist in support of y and z (and/or mandate or encourage all things that exist in support of x).
+Resistance will heretofore be considered anti-x and/or be labeled misinformation and/or disinformation and/or conspiracy theory and/or violence, et cetera.

 Again, I know that there are far more sensible exchanges being had.
-The generic positions above are not straw men that I've constructed to distort or weaken the stronger arguments.
-Positions like the ones presented are annoyingly real, but they are not the best of the best.
+The generic positions above are not steel men, but they are also not straw men that I've constructed to distort or weaken the better arguments.
+Less generic versions of those positions do exist and are annoyingly present in the discourse, but they are not the best of the best.
 They are, in fact, the worst of the worst.
 Unfortunately, they are also the ones that seem to have gained the most traction with the powers that be (the media, the government, and so on).

-The beautiful combination of (a) open minds, (b) tolerance, and (c) persuasion seems to have fallen out of style for many in supposedly liberal societies.
+The beautiful combination of (a) open minds, (b) tolerance, and (c) persuasion seems to have fallen out of style for many in ostensibly liberal societies.
 I don't know that it ever actually was in style.
 But wherever it was, it appears to have fallen.
-In its place has arisen an ugly and opposite combination, one built on certainty (closed minds); illiberality (intolerance); and baseless, immovable demands (bypassed persuasion/forced consensus).
+In its place has arisen an ugly and opposite combination, one built on certainty (closed minds); illiberality (intolerance); and immovable demands (a disregard for persuasion).

-I accept that I might be off the mark.
-But from my window seat way over here in Thailand, what I see happening too often is this: a lot of people are working hard, but not smart, to advance their subjective truths as quickly as possible to be accepted as consensus truths.
+What I see happening too often from my window seat in Thailand is this: a lot of people are working hard, but not smart, to advance their subjective truths as quickly as possible to be accepted as consensus truths.
 In doing so, they present those subjective truths as already settled consensus or objective truths.
-Absent open minds, tolerance, and persuasion, dissent and non-compliance are met with labels like misinformation, disinformation, conspiracy theory, bigotry, racism, sexism, transphobia, and so on.
+In the absence of open minds, tolerance, and persuasion, dissent and non-compliance on a wide range of issues are met with labels like misinformation, disinformation, conspiracy theory, bigotry, racism, sexism, transphobia, and so on.

 To be clear, those are all real things that persist to varying degrees in societies both liberal and otherwise.
 That's what makes the cheap trick so effective and frustrating.
-If you and I disagree on something and I call your facts "misinformation," all I've really done is attempt to achieve consensus via dismissal.
+If you and I disagree on something subjective, and I call your views "misinformation," et cetera, then all I've really done is attempt to achieve consensus via dismissal.
 Instead of countering your argument with a better one, I can just flag your views as "objectively" wrong and not worth any kind, smart, moral person's time.